Panoramic views of Snowdonia 24249

 Cottage | 2 bedrooms | sleeps 4

-The cottage offers an ideal base for visiting a range of fascinating local attractions both on the Isle of Anglesey and on the mainland of North Wales.
+The cottage in Anglesey offers an ideal base for visiting a range of fascinating local attractions both on the Isle of Anglesey and on the mainland of North Wales.

 The cosy cottage consists of an open plan lounge with dining and kitchen.
 The kitchen is equipped with an electrical cooker, fridge, microwave oven, washing machine and a dishwasher.
 The lounge has a comfortable settee, TV with Freeview and an electrical fire.